The Convenience of Friendship: Real Bond or Just Easy Access?

 Real friends are on each other’s speed dial for fun, right?
 However, it may sound off-key when you’re more like the emergency contact.

-Naturally, life becomes busy, plans change, and wires cross.
-If this keeps happening and you feel like the permanent runner-up, it may be time for a heart-to-heart or to spend time with friends who love having you as their VIP guest.
+Naturally, life becomes busy, plans change, and things get complicated.
+If this keeps happening and you feel like the permanent runner-up, it may be time for a heart-to-heart conversation or to spend time with friends who genuinely appreciate having you as their VIP guest.
 You deserve front-row social seating!

 6. They may disappear for long periods.